Wrong-way crash on Florida Turnpike sends 2 people to hospital

 All lanes of the turnpike have since reopened.

-Troopers said they are looking tiny impairment as a contributing factor to the crash.
+Troopers said they are looking at impairment as a contributing factor to the crash.

 The investigation continues.